Taxation in New Mexico

 Taxation in New Mexico comprises the taxation programs of the U.S state of New Mexico.
-All taxes are administered on state- and city-levels by the New Mexico Taxation and Revenue Department, a state agency.
+All taxes are administered at the state and city levels by the New Mexico Taxation and Revenue Department, a state agency.
 The principal taxes levied include state income tax, a state gross receipts tax, gross receipts taxes in local jurisdictions, state and local property taxes, and several taxes related to production and processing of oil, gas, and other natural resources.

 New Mexico is among the "tax-friendly" states of the U.S., offering numerous economic incentives and tax breaks on personal and corporate income.
 It does not have inheritance tax, estate tax or franchise taxes.
 While New Mexico does not have a state sales tax it does have a statewide "gross receipts tax", which is commonly passed on to the consumer by businesses just like a normal sales tax.
-Its state income tax ranges from 1.7% to a maximum of 4.9%.
+Its state income tax is the highest in the American Southwest outside California and higher than every state bordering it, ranging from 1.7% to a maximum of 5.9%.

 Income tax

 New Mexico residents are subject to the state's personal income tax.
 Additionally, the personal income tax applies to nonresidents who work in the state or derive income from property there.
 Regular military salaries of New Mexico residents serving in the U.S. military are subject to the income tax, but since 2007, active-duty military salaries have been exempt from the state income tax.

-Personal income tax rates for New Mexico range from 1.7% to 4.9%, within four income brackets.
+Personal income tax rates for New Mexico range from 1.7% to 5.9%, within five income brackets.
 The individual income tax rates are listed in the table below.

 Uniquely, New Mexico has an income tax exemption for centenarians since tax year 2002, provided that they turn 100 (or older) at the end of the tax year they claim for exemption and they're not claimed as a dependent by another New Mexico taxpayer.
 Unmarried centenarians are not required to file a return unless they want to claim rebates and credits available for low-income filers.
 As New Mexico is a community property state, married centenarians filing jointly or separately may exempt half of all community income and all of their separate income.
 Those reporting an exemption for more or less than 50% of total joint income are required to attach a statement to their returns showing a correct division of community property along with separate income and payments.

 Corporations that generate income from activities or sources in New Mexico and that are required to file federal income tax returns as corporations must pay corporate income tax to the state.
 Corporate income is taxed at the rate of 4.8% for the first $500,000, 6.4% for the next $500,000 (up to total income of $1 million), and 7.6% for income above the first million.